tickcount/tickcount/README.md

 # Salvatore
 I’m Salvatore, a 22-year-old developer from Russia (🇷🇺) with strong interests in software engineering, reverse engineering, security research, and UI/UX design.

-I'm proficient in:
-- Low-level development and systems programming with C++ and Assembly (ASM)
-- Game hacking and reverse engineering with a focus on modern code, security and performance optimization
-- UI/UX designing, from layout concepts to functional interface implementations
-- Scripting and automation using Lua, along with practical knowledge of PHP and JavaScript

 Software Engineer, UI/UX Designer @ Neverlose

 ## 💬 Socials